2600hz/kazoo5/doc/engineering/rebar.md

 #### Changing Erlang Cookie

-Before running the release `official_kazoo` script, define your cookie for the node name in your Kazoo config file in `/etc/kazoo/core/config.ini`.
+Before running the release `kazoo_dev` script, define your cookie for the node name in your Kazoo config file in `/etc/kazoo/core/config.ini`.
 Default cookie is `change_me`.

 ```